Joyanta-Kumar/virtual-world/README.md

 #### Usage
 - Left click to select or add node.
+- Drag with left click to move.
 - Right click to deselect or remove node.
-- Shift left click and drag to move node.